China suspends economic accord with Australia - RFI

 Beijing (AFP)

+Relations between the two sides have collapsed into acrimony after Canberra called for an independent probe into the origins of the coronavirus pandemic and banned telecoms giant Huawei from building Australia's 5G network.

+China -- Australia's biggest trading partner -- has already imposed tariffs on more than a dozen key industries, including wine, barley and coal, decimating exports.

-The China-Australia Strategic Economic Dialogue deal has been pulled "based on the current attitude" of the Australian government, China's National Development and Reform Commission said in a statement, blaming some officials of "ideological discrimination."
+In the latest recrimination, the China-Australia Strategic Economic Dialogue was pulled "based on the current attitude" of the Australian government, China's National Development and Reform Commission said in a statement Thursday, blaming some officials of a "Cold War mindset" and "ideological discrimination".

-Beijing will "indefinitely suspend all activities under the framework" of the agreement, the statement said.
+Beijing will "indefinitely suspend all activities under the framework" of the agreement, the statement added.

 The Australian dollar sank 0.6 percent soon after the news.

-The Australian government has previously described the deal -- designed to boost trade between both sides and introduce large Chinese investors -- as one of the "premier bilateral economic meetings with China".
+Canberra has previously described the accord -- designed to boost trade between both sides and introduce large Chinese investors -- as one of the "premier bilateral economic meetings with China".

+The first meeting in 2014 was called a chance for "closer economic ties" by Canberra.

+Beijing reacted with anger to the Victoria state announcement, warning that taking the axe to the deal would cause "serious harm" to relations.

+But critics have claimed the stand-off between the two sides is cover for Beijing to create geopolitical and financial leverage.

-And this week Australia said a Chinese company's controversial 99-year-lease on Darwin Port was also under review and could be scrapped.
+This week Australia doubled-down by saying a Chinese company's controversial 99-year-lease on Darwin Port was also under review and could be scrapped.

 Darwin is the most important port on Australia's north coast, the closest to Asia and a base for US Marines who rotate in and out of the country.